jdittrich/userNeedResearchBook/text/communicateResults.md

 There are some typical sections of a research documentation:

+Executive Summary
-Executive Summary ~ Summarize the research and its results in a few paragraphs.
+: Summarize the research and its results in a few paragraphs.

+Aim

-Aim ~ Summarize the research question you aim to answer with your research
+: Summarize the research question you aim to answer with your research

+Research Methods

-Research Methods ~ Describe how you gathered and analyzed the data.
+: Describe how you gathered and analyzed the data.
 The research in this guide uses  »interviewing and obeservation« for gathering the data and »thematic analysis« or »qualitative clustering« as analysis methods (The terms for the analysis are not 100% scientifically correct though since analysis followed no »official« method)

+Participants/Sample

-Participants or sample ~ Describe how you got your participants and why you did so.
+: Describe how you got your participants and why you did so.
 Show that you did not just got somebody, but people who were relevant to the research needs.

+Results

-Results ~ The themes and consolidated diagrams belong here.
+: The themes and consolidated diagrams belong here.
 They are the core of your documentation.
 While most other content follows a pattern, the results will be different each time.
 So be extra careful that the results can be understood by the audience and use illustrations, photos and quotes to get your message across.

+Recommendations

-Recommendations ~ Sometimes you may give some advice for possible further research or or designs.
+: Sometimes you may give some advice for possible further research or or designs.

+Appendix

-Appendix ~ If your audience is interested in digging deep your documentation you can provide additional information here, e.g. an in-depth breakdown of your themes or additional photos and sketches.
+: If your audience is interested in digging deep your documentation you can provide additional information here, e.g. an in-depth breakdown of your themes or additional photos and sketches.
 If you provide material that is less abstract, take extra care to check if the privacy of the participants is